haalic/haalic.github.io/README.md

 * Create a page for my book: Divorce Shariah Style,Tales of Rebelious Women of Anatolia
 * To print yumuşak G and g, I go search print it: Ğ and ğ
-* I want to make a new page for the original book in Turkish: Yitik Kültür Ağıt, Çat'tan Çağlayana, Türkmen Köyünün Romanı
+* I want to make a new page for the original book in Turkish: Yitik Kültüre Ağıt, Çat'tan Çağlayana, Türkmen Köyünün Romanı
 * Figure out what else I want to do